OpenChain-Project/Telco-WG/schemas/README.md

-# Schemas of OpenChain Telco Guide
+# Schemas of OpenChain Telco SBOM Guide
-This directory is an implementation of json schemas of Telco Guide.
-The file [openchain-telco-guide-v1.0-schema.json](openchain-telco-guide-v1.0-schema.json) is just the json schema file you can take to your project.
+This directory is an implementation of json schemas of OpenChain Telco SBOM Guide.
+The file [openchain-telco-sbom-guide-1.0-schema.json](openchain-telco-sbom-guide-1.0-schema.json) is just the json schema file you can take to your project.

 As further described below, a technology viewpoint is shown below how to generate json schema file from scratch if you wanna a clear comprehension of underlying logic.

 ## SPDX 2.2 and SPDX 2.3
-In the specification of OpenChain Telco Guide, we say 'An OpenChain Telco SBOM Guide compatible document SHALL adhere to the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021, or to the version 2.3 of the standard'.
+In the specification of OpenChain Telco SBOM Guide, we say 'An OpenChain Telco SBOM Guide compatible document SHALL adhere to the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021, or to the version 2.3 of the standard'.
 By 2024-08-05, v2.2, v2.2.1, v2.2.2 and v2.3 have been released in github website.
 We choose v2.2.2 and v2.3 as origin json schema implementation.

 The difference between spdx 2.2 and spdx 2.3 is that spdx 2.3 require less license info.
 For example, you can see concluded license field in spdx 2.2 [link](https://spdx.github.io/spdx-spec/v2.2.2/package-information/#713-concluded-license-field) and in spdx 2.3 [link](https://spdx.github.io/spdx-spec/v2.3/package-information/#713-concluded-license-field).